 1. Don't Waste Any time

 Remember, in order to get the class into our schedule of classes, we must plan ahead.
-For example, the deadline to submit a new class for Summer 2013, which begins the 1st week of June, is March 4, 2013.
+For example, the deadline to submit a new class for Winter 2014, some classes will begin the middle of January.
+It will go through March 2014 for class start dates.
+If you want to offer a class for this term call us right away - we are already working on it!
 Plan ahead.
 You may have a great class, but once we begin creating the schedule, it is very hard to add something.
 We may not be able to use your course for the current term, but may be able to use it for another one.

 Make a note of the following term dates for MJC Community Education - these DO NOT match the MJC Semester Dates.
 We may receive your course proposal in time for one term, but due to decisions by our office staff, it may not be offered until another term.

 2. Read the General Information file

 Print the General Information that is provided on the link above (Download Info).
 It will give you information about teaching a class for MJC Community Education.
 This will help you get an idea of what teaching for Community Education is like.
 If you are still interested in teaching for us, click on the Course Proposal link and fill in the required fields.
 See more information regarding fillling out this form.